software-patterns/workshop/why.md

 You know intuitively that a small window high up on a wall can never create an effective *Window Place*.
 A window that looks onto a blank wall or a parking lot is no better.
-A window that is a single large pane of glass makes people near it feel uncomfortable, so it also will make a bad *Window Place*.
+A window that is a single large pane of glass makes people near it feel exposed and uncomfortable, so it also will make a bad *Window Place*.

 The patterns *Low Sill*, *Windows Overlooking Life*, and *Small Panes* address each of these concerns.
 When all of the patterns in a space are working together, we feel at ease.
 The interactions